mkumail1/search-optimizer/README.md

 ### Hosting

-This website is hosted using GitHub pages
+This website is hosted using GitHub pages, you can directly visit this [deployment link](https://mkumail1.github.io/search-optimizer/) to open the deployed version of the app.